Measurement of correlations among net-charge, net-proton, and net-kaon multiplicity distributions in Pb$-$Pb collisions at $\sqrt{s_\text{NN}}=5.02$ TeV: Results

 Figure~\ref{fig:Reso} compares $C_\mathrm{p,K}$, $C_\mathrm{Q,p}$, and $C_\mathrm{Q,K}$ for Set 1 $p_\mathrm{T}$ acceptance with Thermal-FIST CE calculations (using model parameters $T_\mathrm{chem} = 155$ MeV, $\gamma_s = 1$, and $V_{c} = 2.6\mathrm{d}V/\mathrm{d}y$), both with and without the contribution of resonance decays.
-Including resonance decays in the model significantly enhances correlations across all centralities, accurately describing all three correlations, while excluding them fails to reproduce the observed results.
+Including resonance decays in the model significantly enhances the magnitude of all three correlations across the full centrality range and allows the model to quantitatively reproduce the experimental data.
+In contrast, calculations without resonance decays fails to reproduce the observed results.
 The influence of resonances on the normalized second-order cumulants of net-pions and net-kaons has also been studied previously using the HIJING model in Ref.~\cite{ALICE:2022xpf}.

 One can also study the ratios of the off-diagonal cumulants $\kappa^{11}_\mathrm{Q,p}$ and $\kappa^{11}_\mathrm{Q,K}$, to the diagonal cumulant $\kappa^{2}_\mathrm{Q}$ to eliminate the dependence on $V_{c}$.
 In these ratios, the $V_{c}$ dependence cancels out due to the same linear dependence on the acceptance fraction $\alpha_\mathrm{acc}$ of both the numerator and the denominator~\cite{Vovchenko:2020gne}.
 The measurements of $\kappa^{11}_\mathrm{Q,p}/\kappa^{2}_\mathrm{Q}$ and $\kappa^{11}_\mathrm{Q,K}/\kappa^{2}_\mathrm{Q}$ for Set 1 $p_\mathrm{T}$ interval, compared with model results, are shown in the left and right panels of Fig.~\ref{fig:NormQ}, respectively.
-The Thermal-FIST model results with different $V_{c}$ values are comparable despite small deviations, which can be attributed to the imperfect cancelation of the acceptance factor (the net-charged particle is defined as the sum of the net-pion, net-kaon, and net-proton) and the specific implementation of $V_{c}$ in the model~\cite{Vovchenko:2024pvk}.
+The Thermal-FIST model results with different $V_{c}$ values are comparable despite small deviations, which can be attributed to the imperfect cancellation of the acceptance factor (the net-charged particle is defined as the sum of the net-pion, net-kaon, and net-proton) and the specific implementation of $V_{c}$ in the model~\cite{Vovchenko:2024pvk}.
 The model could not fully capture the centrality dependence of the data, and overestimates its magnitude.
 This discrepancy could be due to an incomplete description of the resonance decays, assumptions in the $V_c$ approach, or missing effects such as initial-state fluctuations and final-state interactions.